CamLib/AltmetricClient/README.md

 Retrieves and parses information from https://www.altmetric.com.

+This is still a work in progress and hasn't made a usable first release yet.
+But we've started to use the issues list for ideas / requests for more features etc.

 Produced for a piece of research into the impact of Open Research on public policy.

 ## Pseudocode (for the minimal viable version)